 It is not necessary to inform your GP of your participation in this study but you are welcome to do so.
-However, we will ask you for permission to notify your GP of any abnormal blood results.

 • How will we use information about you?

 We will need to use information from you and your medical records for this research project.
 This information will include your name, contact details, date of birth, ethnicity and NHS number.
 To answer our research question, we will need to collect data from your medical records relating to COVID-19 and any other relevant health conditions.
 People will use this information to do the research or to check your records to make sure that the research is being done properly.